The 10 Best Ceramic Grills

 video play icon

 This wiki has been updated 20 times since it was first published in November of 2018.
 Ceramic barbecues are modern versions of the Japanese kamado, a traditional earthenware cooking urn that dates back over 3,000 years.
 The reason they have been around so long is due to the versatility they offer.
 You can grill, bake, and smoke inside them, allowing you to prepare a range of different dishes.
 Because they are well insulated, they are also more efficient than standard grills.
-When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.

 1. Kamado Joe Classic III